matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 Not all objects have the same numbers of inlets or outlets.
 Furthermore, some might only have an inlet or an outlet.
 For example, the im.speaker object only has an inlet, because the output takes place in the physical world.

+In general, the left-most inlet is the most important — this is where the primary signal to process should be sent through.
+Other inlets

 Multiple objects can be connected to each other -- so, for example, a single sensor input can be used to control several sounds or parameters.

+*Note: since the Instrument Maker library is a work in progress, some of the inlets and outlets don't have an obvious function — they've been left in for testing purposes or for future features.
+For example, the scale object only really handles information in its main inlet and outlet.*

 # First steps in Pure Data